genecro/jflashcards/README.md

 This would have taken quite a long time so I decided to write a tool to automate the process.

-## Input Requirements and dependencies:
+## Input requirements and dependencies:

 This tool uses <a href=https://wiki.python.org/moin/TkInter>Tkinter</a>, <a href=https://github.com/pyexcel/pyexcel>pyexcel</a>, and <a href=https://github.com/genecro/kana_conversion>kana_conversion</a>.